GWCustom/bfabric-web-apps/docs/important_components.md

 ---

-The **[`process_url_and_token`](important_functions.md#authentication-token-handling)** function is a central utility used in almost every app built with `bfabric_web_apps`.
+The **[`process_url_and_token()`](important_functions.md#authentication-token-handling)** function is a central utility used in almost every app built with `bfabric_web_apps`.
 It extracts the token from the URL and transforms the backend response into structured dictionaries that are reused across callbacks.

 ```python
 process_url_and_token(url_params)
 ```

-The function returns a tuple with the following elements:
+The function returns the following elements:

 ```python
 (token, token_data, entity_data, app_data, page_title, session_details, job_link)